 Jackson County Sheriff’s - Search and Rescue

-Search and Rescue team members are volunteers, not sworn peace officers, but they assume many of the same responsibilities performed by peace officers in ground searches and wilderness searches.
-Their units are deployed to a number of different types of search and rescue situations, such as looking for lost or missing people or evidence in major criminal cases, and they may also help to provide traffic enforcement at events throughout Jackson County.
-As part of the mutual aid system, the Sheriff’s volunteer forces are available twenty-four hours a day for deployment anywhere in the State.
+Search and Rescue (SAR) team members are volunteers, not sworn peace officers.
+SAR teams are deployed to a number of different types of search and rescue situations, such as looking for lost or missing people or evidence in major criminal cases.
+They may also help to provide traffic control at events throughout Jackson County.
+As part of the mutual aid system, the Sheriff’s volunteer forces are available twenty-four hours a day for deployment in Oregon and northern California.
 Many of the unit members are certified in emergency medical response and assist the Sheriff's Office with providing services to the citizens of Jackson County.

-SAR conducts training among its volunteer members to ensure that they are able to respond when the Sheriff’s Office and other area law enforcement need their help.
-This training is intensive and multi-disciplinary, requiring skill in topographical analysis and navigation using pre-determined coordinates, and natural signposts and benchmarks.
+SAR conducts regular training among its volunteer members to ensure that they are able to respond when the Sheriff’s Office and other area law enforcement need their help.
+This required training is intensive and multi-disciplinary, requiring skill in topographical analysis and navigation.

 Jackson County Disability Parking Enforcement Volunteers